yifang0-0/balabala/lfur_ist.md

 - address: on Campus, sky building
 - Whatsapp: __+31630691293__
-- except for the bed, fridge and curtain, the other things are __ready to go__.
+- except for the bed, fridge and curtain, the other things are ready to go __next week__.
 Bed, fridge and curtains will be ready by the end of February.

 #### cupboard